 Our pick-up location is situated in front of the harvest hut near the gate.
 You would need to sign in and provide your own bags to carry produce home with you.
-For the 2020 season: Please bring a pen to sign in with as to limit contact.
-We encourage that face masks be worn for extra safety, however, it is not required.
-The shares will be divided in advance to facilitate ease and speed of pick-up.
-Additionally, social distancing measures will be in effect for everyone on site.
+The CSA stand will be setup with bulk produce bins for you to pick out your share.

 What if I can't make it to pick-up on time?

-Unfortunately, pick-up is unavailable outside of the listed pick-up days.
+Unfortunately, pick-up is unavailable outside of the listed pick-up days and hours.
 Therefore, please email us at email@example.com as know as soon as possible for us to arrange an alternate solution for you.
 We will not be able to hold your share past your chosen pick-up day.